custom dog magnet

 Step by Step Instructions

 Pick up some magnetic adhesive paper.
 It works great because one side is sticky and the other is magnetic.
-You can buy the pre-cut squares or a sheet of it like I did so you can customize a variety of sizes.
+You can buy the pre-cut squares or a sheet of them, like I did, so you can customize a variety of sizes.
 It’s your choice.
-Local craft stores may have the cheaper rolls of adhesive magnetic sheets, but I was using Amazon for most of my shopping.
+Local craft stores may have cheaper rolls of magnetic adhesive sheets, but I usually shop on Amazon.

 (2) Step Two: Get the dog breed silhouettes you plan to use.
 For me, I used Cocker Spaniel and I Googled ‘American Cocker Spaniel silhouette’ and then clicked on the Image option, as indicated in this screen shot below.
 As long as you do not plan to sell the silhouettes or the magnets you make from them, you will be fine.
 If you plan to sell these dog magnets, you need to obtain the copyright to sell.